The Judds, Ray Charles join the Country Music Hall of Fame

 “Though my heart is broken I will continue to sing,” Wynonna Judd said.

-Charles’ induction showcased his genre-defying country releases, which demonstrated the genre’s commercial appeal.
+Charles’ induction showcased his genre-defying country releases, which demonstrated country music’s commercial appeal.
 The Georgia-born singer and piano player grew up listening to the Grand Ole Opry and in 1962 released “Modern Sounds in Country and Western Music,” which became one of the best selling country releases of his era.

 Blinded and orphaned at a young age, Charles is best known for R&B, gospel and soul, but his decision to record country music changed the way the world thought about the genre, expanding audiences in the Civil Rights era.